JanBon09/JanBon09/README.md

 ## Technologies
 Technologies I'm currently learning and working in are: ASP.NET Core, Go, PostgreSQL, React.js.
 Technologies I want to dive into are: Spring boot, Docker, Kubernetes.
-Other technologies I have some proficiency in are: C in embedded, C++ with modern elements, Python as a data analysis tool,
+Other technologies I have some proficiency in are: C in embedded, C++ with modern elements, Python as a data analysis tool.

 ## Contact
 📫Email: boniecki.jan09@gmail.com